Playing Rules

 3. A team is responsible for the actions of the individual team members and spectators related to it.
 Additionally, FSU Intramural Sports does not recognize the use of coaches.
 Only the team captain shall speak to the officials regarding administrative matters (protests, ejections, disqualifications, etc).
 Furthermore, the team captain’s efforts in assisting officials/staff to calm difficult situations and to restrain troubled teammates are key to controlling team conduct.

-4. Good sporting behavior is vital to the conduct of every Intramural contest.
-In order to encourage proper conduct during games, officials, administrative personnel, and supervisors shall make decisions on whether to warn, penalize or eject players or teams for poor sporting behavior.
+4. Sporting behavior is vital to the conduct of every Intramural contest.
+In order to encourage proper conduct during games, officials, administrative personnel, and supervisors shall make decisions on whether to warn, penalize or eject players or teams for poor behavior.
 These decisions are final.
 The Intramural Sports administrative staff will rule on further penalties as a result of unsporting conduct.

 5. Each participant should choose their team members carefully, as all team members will suffer the consequences of any disciplinary action taken by the Intramural Sports staff against that team for violation of the intramural rules and sporting behavior guidelines.
 Protests or appeals of sporting behavior ratings will not be recognized.
 The Intramural Sports administrative staff reserves the right to review any rating given to a team.